 An exchange of information in conversational format between the user and Alexa.
 This may be a single request-response, or a more extended set of turns.

 When the interaction between Alexa and the customer is interrupted by another event.
 Examples of interruptions are alarms and timers going off while the customer is talking to Alexa.

 The act of beginning an interaction with a particular Alexa ability.
 For example, if a customer wants to wake Alexa to use the Horoscope skill, Alexa, ask Horoscope for today's reading.
 Alexa then follows up after the invocation and asks, What horoscope sign would you like?

-A name that represents the custom skill the customer wants to use.
-The customer says a supported phrase in combination with the invocation name for a skill to begin interacting with that skill.
-For example, Alexa, ask History Buff what happened on June 3rd.
+A name that represents the skill that the user wants to use.
+The user says a supported phrase in combination with the invocation name for a skill to begin interacting with that skill.
+For example, Alexa, ask History Buff what happened on June third.
 In this example, History Buff is the invocation name for a skill that retrieves historical events.
-Note that smart home skills do not have invocation names.
+Note that smart home skills don't have invocation names.